 This two day course will introduce participants to the theories, concepts and practice of developing and using surveys in clinical research and practice.
-Participants will gain practical skills on how to write good survey questions, use Qualtrics as a platform for developing surveys, undertake analysis of survey data, and understand the pitfalls of surveys and questionnaires.
+Participants will gain practical skills on how to write good survey questions, use an online survey platform such as Qualtrics to develop surveys, undertake analysis of survey data, and understand the pitfalls of surveys and questionnaires.
 This course will also include a series of case studies on how surveys have been implemented into clinical practice, and the key learnings we can take from our experiences.

-Students may register for one or both days.
+Participants may register for one or all two days of this course.

 This course is eligible for Monash University Graduate Research myDevelopment credit hours.
 Students who attend Day 1 will receive 7.5 credit hours; students who attend both days will receive 14.5 hours.

 The last Designing and Using Surveys and Questionnaires in Healthcare course taught by Dr Sze-Ee Soh received an average rating of 4.4/5 on the participant evaluation form assessing the overall quality of the course.
 Quote from a past participant:

 ‘Extremely satisfied with overall workshop, really informative and learnt a lot’.

 The course will be useful for people who are new to survey design, as well as those who would like to improve their skills and knowledge.
 It will also benefit people who are planning to design a survey in the future (eg. PhD students, clinicians, teaching academics), and those who plan to use previously developed surveys for research.

 - Health care providers (medical, nursing and allied health staff)

 - Health service researchers